bigboytimi/bigboytimi/README.md

 - 📝 I do some technical & personal writing on [medium](https://medium.com/@olutimiolowookere)

-- ⚡  Fun fact: My long-term goal is to run a Tech company that helps a lot of Businesses thrive.
-Maybe fintech, maybe not.
+- ⚡  Fun fact: My long-term goal is to run a Tech company that helps a human beings thrive.

 <!-- About section: END -->